Echidna Facts Spiny Anteater

 The echidna has only one opening at the end of its body called a cloaca, into which its digestive, reproductive, and urinary tracts release connect.
 This is a common characteristic among birds and reptiles but rarely occurs in mammals.
 The male and female echidna look the same externally.
 You can only tell an echidna’s gender by examining it internally or observing them during copulation.
 An echidna’s colouring depends on where it lives, being light brown in hotter climates and getting progressively darker, with thicker fur in colder climates.

-Its scientific name is Tachyglossus aculeatus, meaning "quick tongue and equipped with spines".
+The echidna's scientific name is Tachyglossus aculeatus, meaning "quick tongue and equipped with spines".
 It is also called a Spiny Anteater.
 Despite its slight resemblance to a hedgehog, the echidna is not a hedgehog.
 They are genetically and geographically worlds apart.
 The average lifespan of an echidna is around 16 years.
 The name Echidna is pronounced ih-KID-na.

-Echidna Habitat & Distribution
+Echidna Habitat

 Echidna distribution and habitat map